 What you determine to be the ‘best’ alarm clock depends on what features you want to see.
 The one essential feature of any alarm clock is that it must wake you up in the morning - but the rest is up to you.
 Do you want an old-school aesthetic, something that’s quite obviously an alarm clock?
 Or would you prefer something more subtle that blends in with your bedroom’s style?
 Are you looking for one that’s in-tune with your body clock and will wake you up at the right point in your REM cycle?
-A radio alarm that will play your favorite tunes every morning?
+A radio alarm that will play your favourite tunes every morning?
 Let’s take a look at some of the best options.

-The Charlie Bell Echo Alarm Clock from Newgate Clocks has a traditional alarm clock look for those who want to keep it classic with a contemporary twist, thanks to added design details like the modern typeface and a fun range of colors to suit any interior feel.
+The Charlie Bell Echo Alarm Clock from Newgate Clocks has a traditional alarm clock look for those who want to keep it classic with a contemporary twist, thanks to added design details like the modern typeface and a fun range of colours to suit any interior feel.
 The vintage design features a hammer and twin alarm bells, and it features a subtle ticking noise making it perfect for bedside tables.

-Who doesn’t feel better when they wake up to their favorite beats?
+Who doesn’t feel better when they wake up to their favourite beats?
 The Titanium Bamboo LED Clock Radio looks great, with its body crafted from natural bamboo, and the time displayed behind a rubber grill for an industrial look.
 Even better, it remembers six radio stations so you can mix up your radio station of choice depending on the day of the week.

 For an alarm that doesn’t look anything like a traditional alarm clock, go for the Touch Pure Alarm Clock from QLOCKTWO.
-Available in a range of colors to suit any color scheme, this unique design completely reimagines the traditional alarm clock with a display that shows the time in written words rather than numbers.
+Available in a range of colours to suit any colour scheme, this unique design completely reimagines the traditional alarm clock with a display that shows the time in written words rather than numbers.
 The brightness is automatically adjusted depending on the ambient light, and you can even turn off the light completely for a better night’s sleep.